Tsuruga Station: Platforms

-Adjacent stations

 History

 Tsuruga Station opened on 10 March 1882.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR West.

-Station numbering was introduced in March 2018 with Tsuruga being assigned station number JR-A01 for the Hokuriku Main Line and JR-B08 for the Kosei Line.
+Station numbering was introduced in March 2018 with Tsuruga being assigned station number JR-A01 for the Hokuriku Main Line and JR-B08 for the Kosei Line (despite the latter formally terminating at Omi-Shiotsu).

+The Hokuriku Shinkansen was extended to Tsuruga Station effective the timetable revision on 16 March 2024.
+As of the same date, the Hapi-Line Fukui Line began operations on the section of the Hokuriku Main Line to Daishoji formerly owned by JR West.